deadlysyn/resume/README.md

 ### About Me

-I am a humble, collaborative, ambitious, and continuously improving infrastructure/DevOps engineer.
+I am a humble, collaborative, ambitious, and continuously improving DevOps engineer.
 I have been delivering large-scale distributed systems and mission critical infrastructure services for over two decades.
 In that time I have developed a wide range of experience which includes being an individual contributor, technical lead, architect and hands-on manager.

-I am passionate about DevOps culture and SRE principles as ways to rally people with diverse backgrounds around shared outcomes -- increasing productivity while simultaneously improving quality of life through tenancious pursuit of automation and elimination of toil.
+I am passionate about DevOps culture and SRE principles as ways to rally people with diverse backgrounds around shared outcomes; increasing productivity while simultaneously improving quality of life through tenacious pursuit of automation and elimination of toil.

-I am familiar with multiple cloud infrastrcuture providers, including Amazon Web Services and Google Cloud, as well as multiple container orchestration frameworks including Kubernetes and Cloud Foundry.
+I am familiar with multiple cloud infrastructure providers, including Amazon Web Services and Google Cloud, as well as multiple container orchestration frameworks including Kubernetes and Cloud Foundry.
 I am well versed in agile development practices, lean product thinking, and infrastructure as code.

-I am pragmatic in both my work style and technology choices, seeing the world as a series of tradeoffs that must be carefully considered and occasionally reevaluted.
+I am pragmatic in both my work style and technology choices, seeing the world as a series of tradeoffs that must be carefully considered and occasionally reevaluated.
 I have worked fully remote for over a decade, am an excellent communicator, and highly effective at asynchronous collaboration.
 I value flexibility, autonomy and deep focus enabling a state of flow.
 I love Linux, Vim, Git and opportunities to solve new puzzles in a variety of languages.

 ### Guiding Principles